 California Affordable Housing & Sustainable Communities Grant Award, 2018

 Redding Block 7 Project (highest score in the category): City of Redding, K2 Land & Investments and The McConnell Foundation, with participation from the Community Revitalization & Development Corporation.
-Shasta Living Streets provided input and thought leadership into the application and is the designated Program Operator for 2 of 3 programs (Bike Depot & bike/walk encouragement programs, Redding Bikeshare) as part of the application.
+Shasta Living Streets as Program Operator for The Shasta Bike Depot, encouragement programs, and Downtown Redding Bikeshare.

 Caltrans Excellence in Transportation Award 2017